 The incisions are closed with stitches and waterproof dressings are applied.

-The operation requires a one night stay in hospital and your stitches will come out at one to two weeks after the surgery.
+The operation is usually a day case and your stitches will come out at 1-2 weeks after the surgery.
 Your arm is placed into a special shoulder-immobilising sling and exercises and physiotherapy start on the day of surgery.
 Your physiotherapist will teach you all you need to know for the first couple of weeks before your discharge from hospital.

-As a general guideline, your sling will be retained for a period of four weeks during which time you will be quite one-handed.
-At four weeks, the sling generally goes and increased exercises and movement are encouraged.
-Most people can return to driving a car at around six weeks and will have regained good ordinary use of the shoulder by eight to ten weeks.
+As a general guideline, your sling will be retained for a period of 4 weeks during which time you will be quite one-handed.
+At 4 weeks, the sling generally goes and increased exercises and movement are encouraged.
+Most people can return to driving a car at around 6 weeks and will have regained good ordinary use of the shoulder by 8-10 weeks.

-Physiotherapy and exercises continue for four to six months and sports that do not impose too much stress on the shoulder, such as running, can start again at around eight to ten weeks.
-Activities such as golf and swimming can be resumed at around three months.
-Contact sports, including rugby and football and other high demand sports such as surfing and climbing can be reintroduced at six months.
+Physiotherapy and exercises continue for 4-6 months and sports that do not impose too much stress on the shoulder, such as running, can start again at around 8-10 weeks.
+Activities such as golf and swimming can be resumed at around 3 months.
+Contact sports, including rugby and football and other high demand sports such as surfing and climbing can be reintroduced at 4-6 months.